FIFA Soccer 2002 (GameCube)

 OVERALL (78/100): This is not a bad rating at all, for this game is wonderfully fun.
 But it is far from perfect, and a 78 is the perfect rating for it.
 I would highly recommend buying it if you are a fan of soccer, and I would definitely recommend looking in on it even if you are not a fan of soccer.
 All in all, this is by far the best soccer game ever made!

-If you enjoyed this FIFA Soccer 2002 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this FIFA Soccer 2002 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!